galen-f/monte-carlo-wordle/Readme.md

 <hr>

 ## What is Monte Carlo?
 Named after the famous Monegasque casino, Monte Carlo is a way of simulating uncertainty.
-Take the principle that playing roulette 1000 times would start to reveal just how rigged the game is, we can play 1000 games of Wordle to figure out just how good out opener word is.
+Take the principle that playing roulette 1000 times would start to reveal just how rigged the game is, we can play 1000 games of Wordle to figure out just how good our opener word is.

 **Simply put** we can measure a slice of random events to get a reasonably accurate understanding of the odds of success and failure in an uncertain environment.